 The visitors and the devotees are so much spiritual that they enjoy and celebrate the proceedings according to the mood of the temple as it’s always celebratory.
 Spending the quality time in the premises of the temple helps to feel the charismatic brightness of the Lord who then appears as the Holy couple only to bless the devotees and the pure-hearted visitors.

 The bhajans and the chants of Radhe Radhe will make the ear melodious.
 The best time to visit this temple is in the daytime.
 The decorations and the ornaments which are provided to Lord Krishna on the time of the darshan is the main focus which should not be missed.

 Shri Ranganatha Temple or Rangaji Temple is not only the largest temple in the city of Vrindavan but the entire region of North India.
 The temples in Vrindavan are dedicated to Lord Krishna as the delighting and kind-hearted Lord Ranganatha.
 The temple is huge in its configuration, and the outer walls of the temple rise to a 773ft height along with 440 breadths.

-The temple is built in completely Dravidian South Indian style.
+The temple is built in a completely Dravidian South Indian style.
 The traditional architecture is spread widely to a peaceful area.
-The garden is well maintained with also comprises of a water tank which completely enhances the beauty of the temple.
-The tall ornamented statue of Gopuram makes a way towards the main hall of the temple.
+The garden is well maintained with also comprises a water tank which completely enhances the beauty of the temple.
+The tall ornamented statue of Gopuram makes away towards the main hall of the temple.

 The deities which are present inside the temple premises are the Lord Rangaji in black stone, and Lord Rama, Goddess Sita, and Laxman can also be worshipped with full prayers.
 The wall consists of the paintings which showcase the entire story of the temple.
 When going inside the temple room, the devotees can easily figure out the 50ft tall gold-plated Dhwaja Sthamba which is a pillar-like structure which then enhances the beauty of the temples in Vrindavan.